-Energy prices: how to save money on electricity and gas
+Energy prices: why you should shop around to save money

-Ofgem, which believed the companies might be making excess profits and ripping off their customers, referred the Big Six to the Competition and Markets Authority (CMA) last year.
-The CMA's full-scale competition investigation is due to report next week and could prompt major changes in how you are charged.
+Ofgem, which believed the companies might be making excess profits and ripping off customers, referred the Big Six to the Competition and Markets Authority (CMA) last year.
+The CMA's full-scale competition investigation reported back this month and suggested an array of remedies to reduce bills and persuade customers to consider switching supplier.

 How have prices changed?